Vyral/base-template/_posts/2018-12-03-opportunity-zones-for-real-estate-investors.md

 There are new and not very well known opportunities in the market called Opportunity Zones.

 They were created by Congress last year and put into place beginning this year.
-There are certain census tracts in every state in the U.S.—46 in Utah, in fact—that are lower income areas in need of redevelopment. **Opportunity Zones allows for states to nominate the areas as they would like to see increased investing in real estate.**
+There are certain census tracts in every state in the U.S.—46 in Utah, in fact—that are lower income areas in need of redevelopment. **Opportunity Zones allow for states to nominate the areas as they would like to see increased investing in real estate.**

 When you invest in these Opportunity Zones, you are allowed to defer, reduce, or eliminate your capital gains entirely.
 This includes single-family homes and commercial real estate. **If you hold the property for five to seven years, you’ll get a 10% reduction on your federal capital gains; for seven to 10 years, you’ll get a 15% reduction; and if you hold it longer than 10 years, you’ll pay no capital gains tax on the gains of this property.**

-As I mentioned, there are 46 Opportunity Zones here in Utah right now including 15 in Salt Lake County, 3 in Davis County, and 5 in Weber County.
+As I mentioned, there are 46 Opportunity Zones here in Utah right now, including 15 in Salt Lake County, three in Davis County, and five in Weber County.

 {% include pullquote.html %}